Archive for the ‘Outdoors Humor’ Category

 They’re lots of fun, and I’m pleased to report that I just won his 24th contest.
 In that poetry challenge, Patrick provided the first two lines and I added the last three.
 Here’s the resulting limerick:

-I am not really much of a prude
+I am not really much of a prude,

-And on other folks’ joys don’t intrude.
+So on other folks’ joys won’t intrude.

 No, I’d never play god,